bellyillish/useful-idiots/README.md

 - **Wait:** Stop immediately and wait at the current position.
 Similar to vanilla.
 After a few seconds they will stop looking at the player and instead look in a fixed direction.
 You can make them look in a specific direction by using the "Look at Point" command.
 When using "Move to Point" they will go directly to that point.

-- **Find Cover:**: Try to find suitable cover nearby and wait there.
+- **Find Cover:** Try to find suitable cover nearby and wait there.
 If there isn't any nearby they will wait at their current position.
 When using "Move to Point" they will seek cover around that point.

-- **Relax:**: Try to find a nearby campfire with room to sit/kneel.
+- **Relax:** Try to find a nearby campfire with room to sit/kneel.
 If none are aound with room, pick a random spot nearby (usually indoors or in front of a wall or other large object).
 This behavior does not rely on the "camp" scheme, so they will use any nearby campfire including ones you set (if you have a mod installed that lets you do so).
 When using "Move to Point" they will relax near that point.

 - **Patrol:** Patrol between 2 or more waypoints.
 Similar to vanila except they continue to patrol back and forth instead of stopping at the last waypoint.
 Companions can only be set to "Patrol" if at least two waypoints have been set using the "Add Waypoint" command.